nadsbuhdha/portfolio-project-5/README.md

 Users can search for specific products with the use of the searchbar.
 ![search bar](document_assets/images/searchbar.png)

 The homepage features a carousel of product images.
-The carousel features a button where users can navagate to all products.
+The carousel features a button where users can navigate to all products.
 ![carousel](document_assets/images/caroulsel.png)

 The footer features on each page.
-Social media icons feautre on the footer, including the facebook page.
+Social media icons feature on the footer, including the facebook page.
 Users can also sign up to the newsletter.
 ![footer](document_assets/images/footer.png)

 ### Products Page

 The products page features all of the stores products in individual cards.
 Products can be filtered by Mens, Womens, Accessories & special offers.
-Products can be futher filtered by best sellers, exlusives, new arrivals, sport shoes and essentials.
+Products can be futher filtered by best sellers, exclusives, new arrivals, sport shoes and essentials.
 Products can also be sorted by price, rating, name, category and brand.
 ![products page](document_assets/images/products_page.png)